 US-64/US-74’s many recreational draws led the U.S. Forest Service to designate it as the Ocoee Scenic Byway on July 22, 1988.
 It was the first scenic byway ever designated by the U.S. Forest Service.
 The byway is marked with unique blue signs featuring a stylized depiction of the waters of the Ocoee River.
 At the bottom of the marker are the logos of the U.S. Forest Service and the Tennessee Department of Transportation, which maintains the road.

 We’ve painstakingly recreated the Ocoee Scenic Byway marker from photos taken along this beautiful Tennessee highway.
 We’ve meticulously duplicated the original artwork and layout to match the original.
 All fonts used are the same as those found on the real sign.
 It’s the closest thing you can get to being there in the forest with one of these signs in front of you.

 Our Ocoee Scenic Byway marker is printed on heavy, 14-gauge steel.
 Its glossy, non-reflective finish is perfect for everyday display, and can tolerate both indoor and outdoor conditions.
 We’ve made this sign available in a variety of sizes to meet your display needs.
 Enjoy it in sizes ranging from 9.6 in. × 12 in. all the way up to 24 in. × 30 in.
 Each size includes two mounting holes for your convenience.
 (Want a size that’s not listed here?
-Or a reflective sign?
-Or even one from a scenic byway elsewhere in the country?
+Or one from a scenic byway elsewhere in the country?
 We’d be happy to help you out!
 Just contact Jake to get started on your custom order.)